pynamodb/PynamoDB/docs/upgrading_binary.rst

      my_model = MyModel()
      my_model.my_raw_map = MapAttribute(binary=b'foo')

-- For binary (set) attributes in lists, normal (non-legacy) encoding will be used.
+- In lists, normal (non-legacy) encoding will be used.

   This applies to both :code:`ListAttribute(of=BinaryAttribute)` and :code:`of=BinarySetAttribute` as well as when :code:`of=...`